neve-linux/neveports/Usage.md

 for reference.

 <a id="cross_compiling"></a>

 ## Cross Compiling

-The `cbuild` system is fully capable of cross compiling.
+The `nbuild` system is fully capable of cross compiling.
 The same architecture profile can be used for both native and cross builds, and in a lot of cases the process can be entirely transparent.